Image

 Cortical Electrophysiology of Response Inhibition in Parkinson's Disease

-Studying brain activity in Parkinson's response control.
+Studying brain signals in Parkinson's to understand response control.

 Recruiting